 ADMISSION REQUIREMENTS FOR STUDENTS HOLDING A BACHELOR OF SCIENCE IN NURSING

 The Wilson School of Nursing endorses the Admissions Policy as set forth in the Graduate Bulletin of Midwestern State University.
-Refer to the section titled, "Admission to the Degree Program" on pages 20-21 for admission requirements.
+Refer to the section titled, "Admission to the Degree Program" for admission requirements.

 Specific Admission Requirements